-In normal human physiology, phagocytes (such as neutrophils) phagocytose (or ingest) bacteria before breaking down the bacteria using reactive oxygen species.
+In normal human physiology, phagocytes (such as neutrophils) phagocytose (or ingest) bacteria before breaking them down via reactive oxygen species.
 To form these reactive oxygen species, an “oxidative” burst is precipitated by enzymes such as NAPDH oxidase.

 An inability to break down pathogens causes an increased susceptibility to a number of bacterial and fungal infections.

 This is a rare autosomal recessive disorder caused by defective neutrophil lysosome function.
-It is characterised by recurrent streptococcal and staphylococcal infections.
+It is characterized by recurrent streptococcal and staphylococcal infections.

-T helper cells are unable to produce IFN-Ɣ. This reduces macrophage activation.
+T-helper cells are unable to produce IFN-Ɣ. This reduces macrophage activation.
 TH2 pathway is increased and histamine is released.
-Increased histamine causes neutrophil chemotaxis and patient may suffer from recurrent “cold”.
+Increased histamine causes neutrophil chemotaxis, and the patient may suffer from recurrent “cold.”
 The syndrome can also result in atopic dermatitis and staphylococcal abscesses.